xMedox/NeonEngine/README.md

 - The Skybox class now only takes in one file
 - The skyboxes are now stored in a separate skyboxes folder
 - Added the requestAttention method in the Window class
+- Added the pause, rewind, isPlaying, isPaused, getTimeOffset and setTimeOffset methods to the Sound class